cbrummitt/Rocket_token_bot_tutorial/README.md

 ## Channel operations

 ### Joining a channel

-Now you are ready to start!
-You have a username, a channel and... a business idea to share and get feedback on from fellow entrepreneurs.
-And you can help others with their business ideas.
+Now you have a channel and know how to pin messages.
+Awesome!
+There are a bunch of other entrepreneurs in your new online community who can give you feedback on your business ideas in your channel.
+And you can give feedback and ideas to them.
+Let's learn how to browse others' channels.

 To browse existing channels: